ibm-cloud-docs/vpc/managing-gpus.md

 If you want to automate the installation of the drivers, you can use the [User data](/docs/vpc?topic=vpc-user-data) section of the virtual server.
 By using the user data field, you can input a script that issues the commands to install the NVIDIA drivers.
 {: tip}

+## Configuring a virtual server instance with an Intel Gaudi 3 AI Accelerator
+{: #provision-gaudi-3-on-vsi}

+1. Provision a [virtual server instance](/docs/vpc?topic=vpc-creating-virtual-servers) by choosing the Intel® Gaudi® 3 AI Accelerator [instance profile](/docs/vpc?topic=vpc-accelerated-profile-family&interface=ui#gaudi-3-vsi-profiles) in the Profile field.
+Stock and custom operating system images are supported.
+2. Install the Intel Gaudi 3 AI Accelerator software and drivers for your virtual server.
+To download the drivers, see [Intel Gaudi Driver and Software Installation](https://docs.habana.ai/en/latest/Installation_Guide/Driver_Installation.html){: external} page.

 ## Integrating drivers into a custom image from volume